timescale/promscale/deploy/helm-chart/README.md

 This chart will do the following:

 * Create a Kubernetes Deployment (by default) with one pod
-  * The pod has a container created using the [Promscale Connector Docker Image][docker-image]
+  * The pod has a container created using the [Promscale Connector Docker Image](https://hub.docker.com/timescale/promscale)
 * Create a Kubernetes Service exposing access to the Connector pods
   * By default a LoadBalancer, but can be disabled to only a ClusterIP with a configurable port
 * Create a Kubernetes CronJob that deletes the data chunks that fall out of the retention period

 **Note:** We have dropped compatibility with TimescaleDB 1.x.
 If you would like to use Promscale with TimescaleDB 1.x then use the helm charts from Promscale release 0.6.0.

 ## Prerequisites

 For promscale to work correctly it needs a set of data to connect to timescale database.
 This configuration can be supplied in two ways either by using DB URI or by specifying connection parameters.
 Options are mutually exclusive and specifying URI takes priority.

 ### Using DB URI

 You can use db uri to connect to TimescaleDB.
 To do so, specify the URI in values.yaml as follows:

 ```yaml
 connection:
   uri: <TIMESCALE_DB_URI>